Qintarra/Selenium/WebDriver/README.md

 - Create a simple mail
 - Send this mail to another test user
 - Use at least 4 types of locators on this task

+### 03-GithubNewRepo
+Must contain 2 tests:
+1. Creating a testrepo with random postfix length and a description
+2. Check if the user can log in to the github